• Skip to primary navigation

 What is crostini

-Crostini (that literally means little crusts) is an Italian appetizer that consists of small slices of toasted bread with a topping.
+Crostini (literally meaning "little crusts" in Italian) is a classic Italian appetizer made of small slices of toasted bread with a variety of toppings.

 Why should you make it

 A bag of Crostini usually cost like 5 dollars 10 slices in the supermarket.
-It’s like paying 50 cents per slice of baguette.
-It’s just me who thinks this is a bit overpriced?
+That’s 50 cents per slice!
+Isn’t that a bit much for a slice of baguette?

 A baguette bread, sliced.